ZaidMaraqa/zaidmaraqa/README.md

  Reach out on LinkedIn for collaboration, learning, or a chat.

 ## Personal
 ⚡ Off-screen, I'm passionate about sports, I love to play and watch footbll, big liverpool fan.
-Love to also play padel, a bit new to the game.
+Love to  play padel, a bit new to the game.